alt-ctrl-code/home/README.md

 We acknowledge that discrimination exists, and that the coding community is more difficult and more inequitable for women, for people of colour, for LGBTQI+ individuals, and for those whose English is a Second Language ([ESL](https://simple.wikipedia.org/wiki/English_as_a_second_language)).
 I recognise my privilege and hope to balance the scale.
-In the spirit on inclusion, all are safe and welcome at alt-ctrl-code, my preferred pronouns are his/him, but I otherwise adopt we/us on the site.
+In the spirit on inclusion, all are safe and welcome at
+`alt-ctrl-code`, my preferred pronouns are his/him, but I otherwise adopt we/us on the site.
 If you'd like to know more about me [IRL](https://simple.wikipedia.org/wiki/Internet_slang#:~:text=Some%20existing%20acronyms%2C%20such%20as,before%20the%20internet%20became%20popular.)
 , I  link a short [bio](./BIO.md).
-With all that said, we hope that you enjoy and find value in the site.
+With all that said, we hope that you enjoy and find value in the work.

 <a name="audience">Audience</a>
 -------------------------------
-Our goal at `alt-ctrl-code` is sharing for coders at any level, junior and “senior”, fresh or not-so-fresh.
+Our goal at `alt-ctrl-code` is sharing with coders at any level, junior and “senior”, fresh or not-so-fresh.
 We assume some familiarity with coding in a developer stack, perhaps JavaScript or Go or Python, and though we don't aim to cover languages directly, we do refer to and include them from time to time.
 This is our extended meditation on application design, regardless of the particular stacks we use, or whether we adopt TDD, linting and so on.
 The explorations escalate naturally, so suspend your disbelief, and enjoy the show.